Blog

 How Creators Should Use CPM Data

 Use CPM as a diagnostic, not a scoreboard.
 If CPM rises, ask what changed: topic, audience geography, season, traffic source, format, or ad eligibility.
 If CPM falls, check whether the channel attracted a lower-value audience or moved into a less commercial topic.
+Use the YouTube CPM Calculator when you need to calculate ad CPM, playback-based CPM, and estimated RPM from the same inputs.

 Then pair CPM with RPM.
 CPM tells you advertiser value.
 RPM tells you business value.
 A format with lower CPM but much higher retention, volume, or conversion might be better for the channel than a high-CPM format that few people watch.